 It’s not much, but it is essential.
 We recommend breaking it up into about 20 minutes of walk time, giving the dog a chance to explore and enjoy the stimulation of being outside, and about 10 minutes of active play indoors.

 Indoor play is easy.
 Couple games of tug-o-war, toss around their favorite toy…that’s all you need.
 The effort might be minimal, but the payoff is noticeable.
 Not only will your dog stay in good shape, but they will burn off any energy that might otherwise get them into trouble.

 Mental exercises can be in the form of obedience training or fun dog games.
-Try both out with your Chiweenie and see if your dog takes a liking to either exercise.
+For example, you can hide treats around the home and let your Chiweenie find them.
+Try out several games with your Chiweenie to see if your dog takes a liking to anything.

 Diet Requirements of the Chiweenie

 Though they are small, Chiweenies can have a serious appetite.
-Being a smaller dog, they will actually need more calories per pound of weight each day than a larger dog.
-Depending on how active they are, they will need about 30-40 calories per pound of weight each day.
+Being a smaller dog, they will actually need more calories per lb of weight each day than a larger dog.
+Depending on how active the dog is, they will need about 30-40 calories per lb of weight each day.

 And then, once they reach around 7-9 years of age, be ready to make adjustments to their caloric and nutritional intake.
-They will likely have become less active, and if they are still eating a high calorie diet, they might become more prone to obesity and any health issues associated with being overweight.
+They will likely have become less active, and as a result, won’t need to continue such a high calorie diet.

 It is also important that their meals be spread out over the day, with about four even meals each day, especially when they are developing.
-Once they are adults, cutting down to three meals a day should be fine.
+Once they are adults, cutting down to 3 or 2 meals a day should be fine.
 If they eat too much all at once, it can lead to digestive difficulties.